Fiat Chrysler recalls 4.8 million US cars

 Fiat Chrysler is recalling 4.8 million US vehicles over a defect that could prevent drivers from turning off cruise control.

-It warned owners not to use the function until they get software upgrades.
+It warned owners, including those outside the US, not to use the function until they get software upgrades.

 The Italian-American car maker said no injuries or crashes were related to the large recall campaign.